jincheng411/user_management/readme.md

 This project requires effective time management and a well-planned strategy, but fear not - you've got this!
 Follow these steps to ensure a successful (and sane!) project outcome:

-1. **Select a Feature**: [Choose a feature](features.md) from the provided list of additional improvements that sparks your interest and aligns with your goals like a laser beam. ✨⭐🎯 This is your chance to shine!
+1. **Select a Feature**: [Choose a feature](features.md) from the provided list of additional improvements that spark your interest and aligns with your goals like a laser beam. ✨⭐🎯 This is your chance to shine!

 2. **Quality Assurance (QA)**: Thoroughly test the system's major functionalities related to your chosen feature and identify at least 5 issues or bugs like a true detective.
 Create GitHub issues for each identified problem, providing detailed descriptions and steps to reproduce - the more detail, the merrier! 🔍🐞🕵️‍♀️ Leave no stone unturned!